Rome: Saint Peter’s Basilica

 Saint Peter the Apostle

 According to the Gospel of John, Saint Peter was from the town of Bethsaida on the shores of the Sea of Galilee.[1]
 His real name was Simon or Simeon, son of John.[2]
 It was a name that was both Greek and Hebrew, and it is not inconceivable that Peter was somewhat proficient in both languages.
 His first language, however, was Aramaic, and it was this language which he spoke with Jesus.
 The Messiah had made Peter and his brother Andrew his disciples after he had found them fishing by the lake.[3]
 For that was their profession: the two brothers were fishermen.
 According to the Gospel of Luke, James and John, the sons of Zebedee, were their associates, and these men also became disciples of Christ.[4]
 Peter had good reason to be grateful to Jesus: the Messiah had healed his mother-in-law when she had been struck down with fever.[5]
 This story, which is mentioned in all three synoptic Gospels, is very important because it demonstrates that Peter was a married man.
-So the man who was recorded in the annals of history as the first pope had a wife, although it should be noted that she does not have a prominent role in the story, and we do not read anything about children.
+So the man who was recorded in the annals of history as the first pope had a wife, although it should be noted that she does not have a prominent role in the story.
+A much later tradition claims the couple had a daughter, Petronilla.

 Saint Peter on a fresco from the eighth century (Tempietto, Umbria).